 This scoping report identifies and outlines the synergies between the United Nations (UN) Sustainable Development Goals (SDGs), EU policy ambitions and the objective of SweNanoSafe.
-The report was drafted by Marietta Athanasiou and Penny Nymark (SweNanoSafe/KI) and reviewed by Lya Soeteman-Hernandez (Lead expert of the OECD Steering Group for Safe Innovation Approach and Senior risk assessor at the Dutch National Institute for Public Health and the Environment), and Urban Boije af Gennäs, Stefan Gabring and Gregory Moore at the Swedish Chemicals Agency (KemI).
+The report was drafted by Marietta Athanasiou and Penny Nymark (SweNanoSafe/KI) and reviewed by Lya Soeteman-Hernandez (Lead expert of the OECD Steering Group for Safe Innovation Approach and Senior risk assessor at the Dutch National Institute for Public Health and the Environment), Bengt Fadeel (Professor at IMM/KI and Chair of the SweNanoSafe steering group), and Urban Boije af Gennäs, Stefan Gabring and Gregory Moore at the Swedish Chemicals Agency (KemI).

-Penny Nymark, on behalf of SweNanoSafe Stockholm, May 10th, 2022
+SweNanoSafe Stockholm, May 10th, 2022